GZU-SAMLab/AgriMamba/README.md

 The framework requires a pretrained CLIP backbone for feature extraction.
 You must download the weight files from [https://huggingface.co/openai/clip-vit-large-patch14/tree/main].
 Place the downloaded files into the following directory: pretrain/clip/clip-vit-large-patch14

+pretrain checkpoint

+- download from [link](https://drive.google.com/file/d/1O9P6XLuWtUxFa70vwrYCRVedRAFutczV/view?usp=sharing) (This is the VMamba checkpoint pretrained on ImageNet.
+We re-upload it since the original VMamba link has broken.)
+- Create a ``pretrain/`` folder and place the checkpoint in it

 ## 3. Dataset
 Regarding the dataset acquisition, please contact us at [http://agrimamba.samlab.cn/] to obtain the necessary files.